Ronnie Henry

-Ronnie Stephen Henry (born 2 January 1984) is an English professional footballer who plays as a defender for club Potters Bar Town.
-He is also a professional development phase assistant coach at Luton Town.
+Ronnie Stephen Henry (born 2 January 1984) is an English former professional footballer who played as a defender.
+He is a professional development phase assistant coach at Luton Town.
 Henry was the first player to lift a competitive trophy at the new Wembley Stadium, captaining Stevenage Borough to the FA Trophy in May 2007, and is the club's all-time record appearance holder.

 Henry began his career in the youth academy at Tottenham Hotspur and spent the latter part of the 2002–03 season on loan at Southend United.
 Released by Tottenham in November 2003, he signed for Dublin City in August 2004, but left four months later owing to the club's financial difficulties.
 In January 2005, Henry joined Stevenage Borough, and was appointed club captain later that year.
 He captained the team to FA Trophy victories in 2007 and 2009, and was a regular in defence as Stevenage achieved successive promotions from the Conference Premier to League One.

 After seven years at Stevenage, Henry signed for Luton Town in May 2012, where he was appointed captain and helped the club win the Conference Premier title in the 2013–14 season.
 He rejoined Stevenage in June 2014 and made a record 502 appearances for the club across his two spells there before departing in May 2019.
-Two months later, he returned as an academy coach while continuing his playing career in Non-League football with Billericay Town, Royston Town, and Potters Bar Town.
+He rejoined the club as an academy coach two months later while continuing his playing career with Billericay Town, Royston Town, Potters Bar Town, and Kings Langley, before retiring in January 2026.
 Internationally, Henry earned four caps for the England C team between 2006 and 2008.